-I am an Assistant Professor of History at the University of North Carolina, Charlotte where I teach modern U.S. political history, urban history, and the history of inequality and work.
-Before joining UNCC, I was the Mellon Postdoctoral Research Scholar in the Digital Scholarship Lab at the University of Richmond.
-I was also a Visiting Scholar at the American Academy of Arts and Sciences, and I received my Ph.D. in U.S. History from the University of Virginia.
-In addition to publications in leading scholarly journals such as the Journal of American History (forthcoming 2018) and American Quarterly, my writing has appeared in The New Republic, the Los Angeles Times, and The Atlantic's CityLab, among other popular outlets.
+I am an assistant professor of history at the University of North Carolina, Charlotte, where I teach modern U.S. political history, urban history, and the history of inequality and work.
+In the fall of 2018, I will join the University of Pennsylvania as assistant professor of history.
+I received my Ph.D. in U.S. History from the University of Virginia.
+In addition to publications in leading scholarly journals such as the Journal of American History (forthcoming 2018) and American Quarterly, my writing has appeared in The New Republic, the Los Angeles Times, and The Atlantic's CityLab.

 The book project is under contract with the University of Pennsylvania Press for inclusion in its series, Politics and Culture in Modern America.